ganrad/aks-aspnet-sqldb-rest/extensions/ingest-claims-keda/README.md

 Follow the steps below to provision a Virtual Node and associate it with an AKS cluster.

+>**NOTE:** Skip the steps (1 ..
+3) below if you have deployed a *Basic* AKS cluster with **Kubenet** overlay networking.
+For adding **Virtual Nodes** to an AKS cluster and deploying ACI containers, Azure CNI networking is required!
+Complete the steps below only if you have provisioned an AKS cluster within a private VNET and also configured the cluster to use Azure CNI.

 1. Login into the Linux VM via SSH.

    ```bash